softcoder/riprunner/README.md

 ng build --base-href=/~softcoder/svvfd1/php/ngui/ --output-path=../php/ngui/ --aot

-Notice above the base-href which is the document root path on your webserver where rip runner is installed.
-Also notice the compiled javascript project will be placed into rip runner php/ngui folder.
+Notice above the base-href which is the document root path on your webserver where rip runner is installed (same folder where config.php exists).
+Also notice the compiled javascript project will be placed into the rip runner php/ngui folder.

-- Copy the ngui fodler to your web server's Root Rip Runner folder (same folder as config.php)
+- Copy the ngui folder to your web server's Root Rip Runner folder (same folder as config.php)
 - visit the SPA (single page application) login page and try it out:

   /~softcoder/svvfd1/php/ngui/index.html